SATA 2.5 refers to the size of the hard drive. In other words, it relates to the form factor in INCHES.

 SATA 2.5″ SSDs

-As such, SATA 2.5″ SSDs can reach speeds of upto 550 MB/s if connected to a SATA III port.
+As such, SATA 2.5″ SSDs can reach speeds of up to 550 MB/s if connected to a SATA III port.

 2.5″ SSDs are much faster compared to their 2.5″ HDD counterparts.

-Why SATA SSDs are Also 2.5″?
+Why are SATA SSDs also 2.5″?

 Can You Fit 2.5″ SSDs and HDDs in 3.5″ Drive Bays?

-So if you wish to install the smaller SATA 2.5 inch SSDs on your desktop that could put you in a predicament.
+So if you wish to install the smaller SATA 2.5-inch SSDs on your desktop, that could put you in a predicament.

 Other Types of Hard Drive Form Factors

-As alluded to earlier, aside from 2.5″ form factor, there are also 3.5″ and M.2 form factors for hard drives.
+As alluded to earlier, aside from the 2.5″ form factor, there are also 3.5″ and M.2 form factors for hard drives.

 SATA 3.5″ Desktop Hard Disk Drives